AndreDroschinsky/LaWeCSE/README.md

 An exemplary graph file 'example.fog' is also attached.
 The file format is 3 lines per graph:
 1) #name, used in output of LaWeCSE; number of nodes N; number of edges M
 2) label node 1; ... ; label node N
-3) M triples of: start node; end node; edge label
+3) M triples of: start node number; end node number; edge label

+The node numbers start at 1.

-It also accepts .gml files.
+It also accepts GML files.

 ------
 With this software you may compute maximum common induced subgraphs between two input graphs, as described in 'Finding Largest Common Substructures of Molecules in Quadratic Time', http://link.springer.com/chapter/10.1007/978-3-319-51963-0_24